-Being able to stream music from a cloud storage account is something many big names in the tech world offer.
-For instance, Google has its Google Play Music while Apple has its Apple Music.
-With the release of the Groove Music app, Microsoft also introduced this feature, and we are now able to stream our music collections from our OneDrive accounts.
-It's a really great feature that lets you enjoy your music wherever you are and whenever you want to.
-It's also quite easy to setup and use, as you'll see in this tutorial:
+Streaming music from your cloud storage account is a service that most big names in the tech world offer.
+For example, Google has its Google Play Music, and Apple has its Apple Music.
+Microsoft also offers a similar service that is running on OneDrive, with the help of their Groove Music app.
+It lets you stream your music collection on any device on which you have installed the Groove Music app.
+It is a great feature that lets you enjoy your music almost anywhere you are.
+It is also easy to setup and use, as you will see in this tutorial:

-Before being able to stream your personal music collection via OneDrive and the Groove Music app, there are a few important things you should consider:
+Before you can stream your music collection through OneDrive and the Groove Music app, there are a few essential things you should know:

-- The music streaming service is not available worldwide, but only for some regions and countries.
-These are: Argentina, Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Ireland, Italy, Mexico, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, the United Kingdom and the United States.
-If you don't live in one of these countries, you won't be able to use the service.
+- The OneDrive music streaming service is not available worldwide, but only in some regions and countries.
+These are Argentina, Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Ireland, Italy, Mexico, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, the United Kingdom and the United States.
+If you do not live in one of these countries, you cannot use this service.

 - OneDrive has a limit on how many music files it can store in your music collection.
 For now, the limit is 50,000 songs.